 Moving often means adjusting to change and starting new routines.
 This is especially true for your finances and cash flow.

-This checklist, supplemented with information and referrals from the Army Community Service Center (ACS) staff, can help address the main financial considerations of a PCS to help Soldiers and Families make sound financial decisions.
+This checklist, supplemented with information and referrals from the Army Community Service Center (ACS) staff, can help address the main financial considerations of a PCS to help a Soldier make sound financial decisions.

 HANDOUTS